alvarotrigo/fullPage.js/README.md

     slidesColor: ['#f2f2f2', '#4BBFC3', '#7BAABE', 'whitesmoke', '#000'],
 });
 ```

+- `anchors`: (default `[]`) Defines the anchor links (#example) to be shown on the URL for each section.
+Using anchors forward and backward navigation will also be possible through the browser.
+This option also allows users to bookmark a specific section or slide.

 - `easing`: (default `easeInQuart`) Defines the transition effect to use for the vertical scrolling.
 It requieres [jQuery UI](http://jqueryui.com/) for using some of its transitions.
 Other libraries could be used instead.